Biden’s urgent task: Reengaging Black voters

 Many Democrats have concerns about Mr. Biden’s age, and his candidacy has been weighed down by the impact of inflation and various foreign conflagrations.
 The greater worry for Democrats, however, is that the problem reflects a growing disenchantment among Black voters with the party itself, fueled by a sense that years of partisan loyalty haven’t resulted in tangibly better outcomes.

 “In 2020, during the middle of a pandemic and the George Floyd protests, there was this feeling that all we had to do was show up and vote for Joe Biden,” says Joel Payne, a Democratic strategist.
-“And in some parts of the of the Black voter coalition, they think they are not getting what was promised.”
+“And in some parts of the Black voter coalition, they think they are not getting what was promised.”

 It’s no exaggeration to say that Black voters put President Joe Biden in the White House.